2731999/Advance-Chat-App/README.md

 # Talk-A-Tive

 This repository contains the code for an advanced chat application.
 The chat app is built using modern technologies and provides a feature-rich user experience.
-Users can create accounts, join chat rooms, send messages, and interact with other users in real-time
+Users can create accounts, join chat rooms, send messages, and interact with other users in real-time.

 ## Features